F-Abner/git_learning/readme.md

-# say hello
-Hi, we are learning Git together
+Hi, we are learning Git together.
 Have a good time!

-I am winner!
-Keep on!
-difficulty!!
+We are going to record some git commands here.